iOS 14.5+: From day one until now

 All Adjust iOS 14.5+ solutions are included for free as part of any existing package, and we do not charge for users who opt-out.
 For full SKAdNetwork support, make sure you have our latest SDK in your app.
 Recent updates include support for the new AdService Framework for Apple Search Ads attribution.
 Our SDK has always been open-source for ultimate transparency, and you can find it on GitHub here.

 Adjust’s solutions: Conversion value schemas and features for flexibility

-The Advanced Conversion Value Measurement schema follows a different approach, giving full command of conversion value management by enabling the power to leverage all 64 values provided in the SKAdNetwork conversion postback.
+The Revenue and Advanced schemas follow a different approach, giving full command of conversion value management by enabling the power to leverage all 64 values provided in the SKAdNetwork conversion postback.
 With this method, rather than simply reading the binary status of an event (done or not done), the Adjust backend can analyze a range of events and revenue events post install, and based on this increases the conversion value on the app side accordingly.
 Clients can track events, sessions, in-app revenue and ad revenue, or any combination.
 The app specific conversion value configuration, or the rules defined for each single conversion value, are validated against the tracked behavior and on match trigger the related conversion value update on app side.
-By offering various measurement types on a single conversion value level, we enable you to not only build commonly known conversion value models, but allow you to create very advanced configurations that are specifically tailored to your needs and the post install behaviour of your users.
+By offering various measurement types on a single conversion value level, we enable you to not only build commonly known conversion value models, but allow you to create very advanced configurations that are specifically tailored to your needs and the post install behavior of your users.

 Regardless of the chosen conversion value solution on the reporting side of SKAdNetwork data, we take each SKAdNetwork postback and translate its conversion value back into meaningful, easy to understand metrics in the dashboard, where they’re translated back into events.